Aurenos/numenera-web-character-sheet/README.md

 ## To Do

 - Add confirmation for sheet reset (maybe also for collection item deletion)
-- Add ability to download character sheet as a json file
+- Add ability to import character sheet from a json file
 - Make sections after basic info and pools collapsible
 - Add character types from Numenera Destiny
   - Alternatively, maybe just make the character type field a text field to allow for custom character types from Cypher System core